-I am grateful to the many colleagues who have graciously provided me with data from their research projects.
-These data allow me to present the intuition and findings of many empirical studies in a way that is accessible to students who are just beginning their study of labor economics.
-I have also benefited from countless e-mail messages sent by users of the textbook-both students and instructors.
-These messages often contained very valuable suggestions, most of which found their way into the Sixth Edition.
+I have benefited from countless e-mail messages sent by users of the textbook-both students and instructors.
+These messages often contained very valuable suggestions, most of which found their way into the Seventh Edition.
 I strongly encourage users to contact me (gborjas@harvard.edu) with any comments or changes that they would like to see included in the next revision.
-I am grateful to Robert Lemke of Lake Forest College, who updated the Web site for this edition, helped me expand the menu of end-of-chapter problems, and collaborated in the Solutions Manual and Test Bank; and Michael Welker, Franciscan University of Steubenville, who created the PowerPoint presentation for the Sixth Edition.
-I am particularly grateful to many friends and colleagues who have generously shared some of their research data so that I could summarize and present it in a relatively simple way throughout the textbook, including David Autor, William Carrington, John Friedman, Barry Hirsch, Lawrence Katz, Alan Krueger, David Lee, and Solomon Polachek.
+I am grateful to Robert Lemke of Lake Forest College, who updated the quiz questions for this edition, helped me expand the menu of end-of-chapter problems, and collaborated in and revised the Solutions Manual and Test Bank; and Michael Welker, Franciscan University of Steubenville, who created the PowerPoint presentation for the Seventh Edition.
+I am particularly grateful to many friends and colleagues who have generously shared some of their research data so that I could summarize and present it in a relatively simple way throughout the textbook, including Daniel Aaronson, David Autor, William Carrington, Chad Cotti, John Friedman, Barry Hirsch, Lawrence Katz, Alan Krueger, David Lee, Bhashkar Mazumder, and Solomon Polachek.
 Finally, I have benefited from the comments and detailed reviews made by many colleagues on the earlier editions.
 These colleagues include:

-Ulvses Balderas
+Ulyses Balderas